zvada/technology/docs/policy/container-release.md

 Announcements
 -------------

-Container images that have been tagged as **slow** will be noted in the OSG release notes and announcements.
+Container images that have been tagged as **stable** will be noted in the OSG release notes and announcements.